GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 "The market is very afraid that Europe could drag the whole global economy down."

-Oil pushed higher in choppy trading, lifted by the improved U.S. consumer sentiment and Chinese data indicating a strengthening economy.
+Oil pushed higher in choppy trading, lifted by the improved U.S. consumer sentiment and Chinese data indicating a strengthening economy that countered pressure from concerns over Europe's debt problems and the looming U.S. fiscal cliff.

 The euro dropped to a two-month low against the U.S. dollar and could extend losses as fears mount that the euro zone's debt crisis and deteriorating economic conditions could drag on global economic growth.